-Apart from the five days of face-to-face contact we expect that it will take approximately three hours to complete the pre-course reading and viewing, and between 60 and 120 hours to complete all course assessments.
+Apart from the five days of face-to-face contact (three consecutive days + two consecutive days approximately one month apart) we expect that it will take approximately three hours to complete the pre-course reading and viewing, and between 60 and 120 hours to complete all course assessments.

 Can I do this course remotely?

 The course includes a compulsory face-to-face component (a total of five days) but assessments are completed remotely.